pgmoneta/pgmoneta/doc/manual/en/76-test.md

 `<PATH_TO_PGMONETA>/pgmoneta/test/check.sh clean` will remove the testing directory and the built image.
 If you are using docker, chances are it eats your disk space secretly, in that case consider cleaning up using `docker system prune --volume`.
 Use with caution though as it nukes all the docker volumes.

-**Deprecated**

-You may also notice the `testsuite.sh` script inside the test directory.
-This script will now only be used for CI.
-Please leverage `check.sh` for faster testing and debugging.

 ### Adding wal-related testcases